 Is written authorization in the form of a witnessed, signed consent form required?

 It is important to emphasize that a consent form alone does not constitute the consent of the patient.
-You should ask the patient to complete the form only after you have a discussion about the type of photographs or video recording that will be taken and how these will be used, and the patient agrees to the use and disclosure of these for the specified purposes.
+You should ask the patient to complete the form only after you have a discussion about the type of photographs or videos that will be taken and how these will be used, and the patient agrees to the use and disclosure of these for the specified purposes.

 The consent form should include the range of possible uses.
 For example, it should detail the nature of the photographs or videos and list the intended purposes for their subsequent use and disclosure.